 The only reason that we didn’t select this as the best overall is that it only contains 28% protein, which compared to our best overall is a bit lower.
 You don’t need to worry, though, as this dry kibble is still guaranteed to provide 100% complete and balanced nutrition for adult cats.

 In third place, we selected the Blue Buffalo Wilderness Dry Cat Food.
-This food is more expensive than some of our other recommendations, but it’s worth it.
+This food is more expensive than some of our other recommendations, but it is worth it.
 This kibble is cold-pressed, which preserves the potency of the ingredients to make sure your cat gets the best nutrition possible.
 This grain-free and protein-rich kibble also contains 0.15% taurine, omega-3, and omega-6 fatty acids, as well as all the vitamins your cat requires.

 As a more expensive choice, this won’t necessarily prove to be the most cost-effective choice if you’re feeding multiple cats.